vadimkantorov/caffemodel2pytorch/README.md

 * dropout (dropout_ratio)
 * eltwise (prod, sum, max)
 * softmax (axis)

+Adding many other layers and loss functions is trivial, as you can see from the definition of the `modules` dictionary in the code.

 PRs to enable other layers or layer params are very welcome!